airbr/2023-AI-Tools/README.md

     - AI
     - Coding
     - Programming
-    - CSS
-    - ReactJS
-    - Prompt
     - Copilot
     - Ghostwriter
 ---

-This README is an introduction to trying out two AI coding tools.
+## This README is an introduction to trying out two AI coding tools.

 I want to help put them into context and de-hype them a little bit but recognize their use cases.
 I have a strong personal opinion these tools are primarily suitable to certain educational environments such as a coding generation AI tool.
 Basically, I hope this guide helps you find usage of AI versus other methods as part of a balanced diet and toolbelt.

 Products out there I am focusing on:
 * Github Copilot (paid, in IDE, $10 a month)